Flexibility Without Compromise: Redesigning ProdPad's Core Roadmap Experience

 Self-serving roadmap updates is not common.
 PMs are expected to present them and cater to different audiences, balancing high-level executive summaries with granular operational views for their teams.

-Preparing for stakeholder meetings requires repetitive creation of static roadmap snapshots that quickly become stale.
+Preparing for various stakeholder meetings requires repetitive creation of static roadmap snapshots that quickly become stale.
 It is a major frustration point distracting teams from the actual product work.

 Combining these insights with the results of engineering feasibility discovery, we decided to focus on the presentation pain point first.